nordlicht/nordlicht/README.md

 ## Description

 **nordlicht** is a C library that converts your video files into colorful barcodes.
 It was inspired by the [moviebarcode tumblr](http://moviebarcode.tumblr.com/).
 It takes the video's frames in regular intervals, scales them to 1px width, and appends them.
-You can integrate the resulting barcodes into video players for faster navigation.
+You can integrate the resulting barcodes into video players for faster navigation, see the section below.

-Here's the barcode of [Tears of Steel](http://tearsofsteel.org/).
-You can differentiate inside and outside scenes, see the credits and the closing scene:
+As an example, here is the barcode of [Tears of Steel](http://tearsofsteel.org/).
+You can differentiate inside and outside scenes, see the credits and the "secret" closing scene:

 ![Barcode for "Tears of Steel"](res/tos-example.png)

-An experimental [VLC integration](https://github.com/blinry/vlc) exists, that uses *nordlicht* to generate these barcodes on the fly.

 ## Installation